jasxlliu/CS370-Project-Saturn/README.md

 # NOTE: Install dependencies with `python -m pip install -r ./requirements.txt` in the root directory of the project

 # NOTE: This requires ffmpeg to be installed on your system
-- if on windows, use scoop install ffmpeg
+- if on windows, use `scoop install ffmpeg`
-- if on mac, use brew install ffmpeg
+- if on mac, use `brew install ffmpeg`
 - if on linux use your package manager to install ffmpeg
+  - ex. `sudo apt-get install ffmpeg`
+  - ex. `sudo pacman -S ffmpeg`
+  - ex. `sudo dnf install ffmpeg`

 # CS370-Project-Saturn